dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 This article continues from the last one, but is concerned moreso with analytically modeling a system from observed measurements.
-Then I continue on to establish the concept of neurological neuro/pharmocological "fingerprints" by which diseases can be diagnosed earlier via MRI.
-And by looking for patterns and deviation from patterns, we should be able to cure cancer much, much earlier.
-(This section title is facetious many of these techniques are already known, but the ramifications to available cancer diagnosis methodologies are serious)
+Then I continue on to establish the concept of neurological & neuropharmocological "fingerprints" by which diseases can be diagnosed earlier via MRI.
+And by looking for patterns and deviation from patterns, we should be able to cure cancer much, much earlier. *(This section header is facetious; many of these techniques are already known, but the ramifications to available cancer diagnosis methodologies are serious)

 ### How Many Experimental Measurements?

-How many experimental measurements does one need to make in order to infer the distribution of energy?
+Continuing from part one, how many experimental measurements does one need to make in order to infer the distribution of EMR energy from an antenna?
 Is it less or more?
 For a quadratic equation, you need 3 measurements.
 For a cubic equation, you need four.
 And generally, for any n-polynomial in two dimensions, you need n+1 measurements.

 But for determining this kind of distribution, how many measurements do you need to make to be more confident in the rest of the values?